siavhnz/qrcode-challenge/README.md

 - Use Chrome Developer tools to design mobile-first
 - Add CSS styles based on the styled-guide.md file
 - Check styles with Perfect Pixel Chrome Extension
-- Create styles for Desktop viewport
+- Create styles for Desktop viewport and test it
 - Refine styles

 ### Built with

-- Grammarly app for git commits and comments correctness
 - Mobile-first workflow
 - CSS custom properties
 - Flexbox (we can omit flexbox in this solution)
+- Grammarly app for git commits and comments correctness

 ### What I learned

-1. It seems irrelevant, but I used the Grammarly app for the first time to improve my Git commits and comments on this challenge.
-And I think for other tasks that I have I use it too Because I learned that Git commits and commands must show their meaning correctly.

-2. How to use Css custom properties (variables)
+1. How to use Css custom properties (variables)

 ```CSS
 :root {